 Fortunately, Castle & Cooke Mortgage offers a number of options for homebuyers with less than 20% to put down.
 One popular option is the FHA loan, which only requires borrowers to provide a 3.5% down payment.
 But even that can be steep for young adults just starting out or families who live on a tight budget.
 For instance, 3.5% on a $200,000 home amounts to $7,000.
 To provide some perspective, a 2015 survey from GOBankingRates revealed that less than 30% of Americans have saved more than $1,000 in their savings account.
 In other words, many Americans may not have even 3.5% readily available.
 But did you know that there are programs available to help homebuyers purchase a home without having to put any money down?

-If your income is the same or less than 115% of your area median income, there are two potential options.
-You may qualify for the assistance in the form of a non-repayable grant.
-Just like it sounds, the 3.5% down payment assistance is gifted to you and you do not have to pay it back.
-Or, you could opt for what is called soft secondary financing.
+If your income is the same or less than 115% of your area median income, you may qualify for soft secondary financing.
 With this option, you do not make payments on the assistance given for 36 months and if you are not late on your mortgage payments during that time, the assistance will be forgiven.

 If your income exceeds 115% of your area median income, the Chenoa Fund Program still has an option for you.
 You can receive the down payment assistance in the form of a fully-amortized second mortgage.
-For this second mortgage, you can choose either a 10-year term at 0% interest, or a 30-year term at 5% interest.
+For this second mortgage, you may choose between a couple of term length and associated interest rate options.
 This flexibility is just one advantage of the Chenoa Fund over some state bond programs that also provide down payment assistance, but with stricter income and debt-to-income ratio limits, geographical restrictions and credit qualification requirements.

 *Chenoa Fund Program not available in IL, MA, MS, NY, SD & WV.